tremblayst/AppDataRoom-Javascript-Bridge/README.md

   * (function) function to be called on success
 * errorCallback
   * (function) function to be called on error

 ###sendEmailEncodedWithAttachments
-  Sends an email via the platform's native mail application using base 64 encoding for the parameters
-  Support: iOS v1.7.9+

-###sendEmailEncodedWithAttachments
   Sends an email via the platform's native mail application using base 64 encoding for the parameters and includes a parameter for attaching an array of attachments using their datauri.